zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

    :linenos:

    return array(
-       'di' => array(
-           'instance' => array(
-           // The above lines will likely already be present; it's the following
-           // definitions that you will want to ensure are present within the DI
-           // instance configuration.

-               // Setup the View layer
-               // This sets up an "AggregateResolver", which allows you to have
-               // multiple template resolution strategies.
-We recommend using the
-               // TemplateMapResolver as the primary solution, with the
-               // TemplatePathStack as a backup.
-               'Zend\View\Resolver\AggregateResolver' => array(
-                   'injections' => array(
+       'view_manager' => array(
-                       'Zend\View\Resolver\TemplateMapResolver',
-                       'Zend\View\Resolver\TemplatePathStack',
-                   ),
-               ),

            // The TemplateMapResolver allows you to directly map template names
            // to specific templates.
 The following map would provide locations
-               // for a "home" template, as well as for the "site/layout",
+           // for a home page template ("application/index/index"), as well as for
+           // the layout ("layout/layout"), error pages ("error/index"), and
-               // "site/error", and "site/404" templates, resolving them to view
+           // 404 page ("error/404"), resolving them to view scripts.
-               // scripts in this module.
-               'Zend\View\Resolver\TemplateMapResolver' => array(
-                   'parameters' => array(
-                       'map'  => array(
+           'template_map' => array(
-                           'home'        => __DIR__ . '/../view/home.phtml',
+               'application/index/index' => __DIR__ .  '/../view/application/index/index.phtml',
-                           'site/layout' => __DIR__ . '/../view/site/layout.phtml',
+               'layout/layout'           => __DIR__ . '/../view/layout/layout.phtml',
-                           'site/error'  => __DIR__ . '/../view/site/error.phtml',
+               'error/index'             => __DIR__ . '/../view/error/index.phtml',
-                           'site/404'    => __DIR__ . '/../view/site/404.phtml',
+               'error/404'               => __DIR__ . '/../view/error/404.phtml',
            ),
-                   ),
-               ),

            // The TemplatePathStack takes an array of directories.
 Directories
            // are then searched in LIFO order (it's a stack) for the requested
            // view script.
 This is a nice solution for rapid application
            // development, but potentially introduces performance expense in
            // production due to the number of stat calls necessary.
            //
-               // The following maps adds an entry pointing to the view directory
+           // The following adds an entry pointing to the view directory
            // of the current module.
 Make sure your keys differ between modules
-               // to ensure that they are not overwritten!
+           // to ensure that they are not overwritten -- or simply omit the key!
-               'Zend\View\Resolver\TemplatePathStack' => array(
-                   'parameters' => array(
-                       'paths'  => array(
+           'template_path_stac' => array(
                'application' => __DIR__ . '/../view',
            ),
-                   ),
-               ),

-               // We'll now define the PhpRenderer, and inject it with the
-               // AggregateResolver we defined earlier.
-By default, the MVC layer
-               // registers a rendering strategy that uses the PhpRenderer.
-               'Zend\View\Renderer\PhpRenderer' => array(
-                   'parameters' => array(
-                       'resolver' => 'Zend\View\Resolver\AggregateResolver',
-                   ),
-               ),

-               // By default, the MVC's default rendering strategy uses the
-               // template name "layout" for the site layout.
-Let's tell it to use
+           // Set the template name for layouts.
-               // "site/layout" (which we mapped via the TemplateMapResolver,
-               // above).
-               'Zend\Mvc\View\DefaultRenderingStrategy' => array(
-                   'parameters' => array(
-                       'layoutTemplate' => 'site/layout',
+           'layout' => 'layout/layout',
-                   ),
-               ),

            // By default, the MVC registers an "exception strategy", which is
            // triggered when a requested action raises an exception; it creates
            // a custom view model that wraps the exception, and selects a
            // template.
-This template is "error" by default; let's change it to
-               // "site/error" (which we mapped via the TemplateMapResolver,
-               // above).
+We'll set it to "error/index".
            //
            // Additionally, we'll tell it that we want to display an exception
            // stack trace; you'll likely want to disable this by default.
-               'Zend\Mvc\View\ExceptionStrategy' => array(
-                   'parameters' => array(
-                       'displayExceptions' => true,
+           'display_exceptions' => true,
-                       'exceptionTemplate' => 'site/error',
+           'exception_template' => 'error/index',
-                   ),
-               ),

           // Another strategy the MVC registers by default is a "route not
           // found" strategy.
 Basically, this gets triggered if (a) no route
           // matches the current request, (b) the controller specified in the
           // route match cannot be found in the locator, (c) the controller
           // specified in the route match does not implement the DispatchableInterface
           // interface, or (d) if a response from a controller sets the
           // response status to 404.
           //
           // The default template used in such situations is "error", just
           // like the exception strategy.
-Let's tell it to use the "site/404"
+Let's tell it to use the "error/404"
           // template, (which we mapped via the TemplateMapResolver, above).
           //
           // You can opt in to inject the reason for a 404 situation; see the
           // various Application::ERROR_* constants for a list of values.
           // Additionally, a number of 404 situations derive from exceptions
           // raised during routing or dispatching.
 You can opt-in to display
           // these.
-               'Zend\Mvc\View\RouteNotFoundStrategy' => array(
-                   'parameters' => array(
-                       'displayExceptions'     => true,
-                       'displayNotFoundReason' => true,
+          'display_not_found_reason' => true,
-                       'notFoundTemplate'      => 'site/404',
+          'not_found_template'       => 'error/404',
-                   ),
-               ),
-           ),
        ),
    );